AlexLee729/Arcane/README.md

 ```

 ## Model Training Performance
-The training and validation loss curves for the 124M model over training steps are shown below, the model was trained for 19073 steps:
+The training and validation loss curves for the 3 models over training steps are shown below, the model was trained on 10B tokens which equates to 19073 steps for the 124M and 355M model and 9536 steps for the 1.3B model due to the increase in batch size.:
 ![Loss Graph](/Images/Train_Val_graph.png)
 | Model                 | Training Loss   | Validation Loss |
 |-----------------------|-----------------|-----------------|